-For communication service between the web service and middleware, and the middleware and database agents which run on multicore servers in which distributed database servers are placed, we have used NaradaBrokering [19, 31, 37, 38] for message and service middleware system as overlay built over heterogeneous networks to support group communications among heterogeneous communities and collaborative applications.
-The NaradaBrokering from Community Grids Lab (CGL) [8] is adapted as a general event brokering middleware, which supports publish/subscribe messaging model with a dynamic collection of brokers and provides services for TCP, UDP, Multicast, SSL, and raw RTP clients.
+For communication service between the web service and middleware, and the middleware and database agents, we have used NaradaBrokering [20, 25] for message and service middleware system as overlay built over heterogeneous networks to support group communications among heterogeneous communities and collaborative applications.
+The NaradaBrokering from Community Grids Lab (CGL) [9] is adapted as a general event brokering middleware, which supports publish/subscribe messaging model with a dynamic collection of brokers and provides services for TCP, UDP, Multicast, SSL, and raw RTP clients.
 The NaradaBrokering also provides the capability of the communication through firewalls and proxies.
-It is an open source and can operate either in a client-server mode like JMS [23] or in a completely distributed peer-to-peer mode [40].
+It is an open source and can operate either in a client-server mode like JMS [17] or in a completely distributed peer-to-peer mode [27].
 In this paper we use the terms "message and service middleware (or system)" and "broker" interchangeably.